The Patient Did Not Refuse the Trial. They Refused the Uncertainty.

 Check consistency across landing page, ads, SMS, email, screening forms, and call center scripts.
 If the language changes tone across channels, trust weakens.

 Finally, test the Turkish version with a patient-comprehension mindset, not only a linguistic accuracy checklist.
+The question is not only whether the translation is correct.
+The question is whether a real patient can continue with informed confidence.

 Patients rarely say, “The localization was weak.”